 - Dispense soap into the palm of one hand.

-- Scrub all surfaces of the hands, including between the fingers, vigorously for 15 seconds.
+- Scrub all surfaces of the hands, including between the fingers, vigorously for at least 20 seconds.

 - Rinse hands under running water.